AMReX-Fusion/Furnace/Docs/source/Particles.rst

 resolution, i.e., the spatial cell size.
 This means that we can follow the evolution of the fluid at any given position and time.

-FURNACE provides a tracer particle scheme with useful options.
+LOGI provides a tracer particle scheme with useful options.
 In this scheme, particles are advanced using the midpoint method either with the cell-centered velocities or the face-centered velocities (Marker-And-Cell method) [1]_.
 The number and the initial positions of